MaraBytes/repository/README.md

 **User Control Over Location Data**

 You can enable or disable location services at any time through your mobile device settings.
-Disabling location services may limit the functionality of certain features of FechilisApp that rely on location data.
+Disabling location services may limit the functionality of certain features of DalawayApp that rely on location data.

 **Data Retention and Deletion Policy**